Seattle Sexual Abuse Attorneys

 Victims of sexual abuse can recover several types of compensation to aid in their recovery and address the harm they have endured.
 Economic damages are quantifiable financial losses directly tied to the abuse and its consequences, while non-economic damages are less tangible and compensate for the abuse’s emotional and psychological impact.

-Our Seattle sexual abuse lawyers can work to pursue just compensation for all economic and non-economic damages, including:
+Our sexual abuse lawyers in Seattle can work to pursue just compensation for all economic and non-economic damages, including:

 Contact Our Sexual Abuse Attorney in Seattle Today